 - General surgery education: a systematic review of training worldwide

 Johns Hopkins University is a popular American tertiary institution founded in 1876.
 It was christened after its first patron – an American philanthropist, Johns Hopkins.
-Since after the over hundred years of the school’s inception, Miss Abu-Bonsrah is the first black female to graduate from Johns Hopkins Department of Neurosurgery.
+After over hundred years of the school’s inception, Miss Abu-Bonsrah is the first black female to graduate from Johns Hopkins Department of Neurosurgery.
+According to CNN, the prestigious program is ranked second in the country.